g3mndzy/SOC-Automation-Lab/README.md

 This confirmed that the detection pipeline—from endpoint activity, to SIEM ingestion, to SOAR automation—was functioning as intended.

 ## Reflections
 This lab was concluded after successfully validating end-to-end detection and automation workflows using Wazuh and Shuffle.io.
-Although additional steps were available, the core objectives of the lab were met, including environment setup, attack simulation, alert ingestion, and SOAR workflow execution.

 Throughout the process, multiple technical challenges were encountered involving service dependencies, cloud infrastructure limitations, and third-party integrations.
 Resolving these issues required systematic troubleshooting, research, and adaptation, ultimately reinforcing real-world problem-solving skills and resilience.